miki-hermann/mcp/README.md

 types and POSIX threads.
 Only  the standard and **`boost`** libraries are used,  therefore there is  no need  to install any  additional C++ libraries.
-However, you  will need to install the  `boost` library if ou do  not have it  yet , since the  system uses the  *dynamic bitset* structure.
+However, you  will need to install the  `boost` library if you do not  have it yet ,  since the system uses  the *dynamic bitset* structure.
 The g++ GNU Project compiler is used in the `Makefile`.
 If you have a different compiler,  please modify the `Makefile` according to your installation.